Graph Neural Network for Traffic Forecasting: A Survey: Problems

 \subsection{Traffic Speed}

+Traffic speed is another important indicator of traffic state with potential applications in ITS systems, which is defined as the average speed of vehicles passing through a spatial unit in a given time period.
+The speed value on the urban road can reflect the crowdedness level of road traffic.
+For example, Google Maps visualizes this crowdedness level from crowd-sourcing data collected from individual mobile devices and in-vehicle sensors.
+A better traffic speed prediction is also useful for route navigation and estimation-of-arrival applications.

 We consider two levels of traffic speed problems in this survey, namely, road-level and region-level problems.
 We also include travel time and congestion predictions in this category because they are closely correlated to traffic speed.
-For example, in several studies, traffic congestion is judged by a threshold-based speed inference.
+Travel time prediction is useful for passengers to plan their commuting time and for drivers to select fast routes, respectively.
+Traffic congestion is one of the most important and urgent transportation problems in cities, which brings significant time loss, air pollution and energy waste.
+The congestion prediction results can be used to control the road conditions and optimize vehicle flow, e.g., with traffic signal control.
+In several studies, traffic congestion is judged by a threshold-based speed inference.
 The specific road-level speed problem categories considered are \textit{road traffic speed}, \textit{road travel time}, \textit{traffic congestion}, and \textit{time of arrival} problems; while the region-level speed problem considered is \textit{regional OD taxi speed}.

+Traffic speed is concerned in both urban roads and freeways.
+However, the challenges differ in these two different scenarios.
+Freeways have a few traffic signals or on/off-ramps, making the prediction easier than the urban case.
+And the challenge mainly comes from the complex temporal dependency.
+More complex traffic networks exist in urban roads with more complicated connection patterns and abrupt changes.
+For example, different road segments may have different speed limit values and the allowed vehicle types.
+Besides the complex temporal dependency, modeling the spatial dependency becomes a bigger challenge for urban traffic speed forecasting.